dhiltonp/hexbright/README.md

 First, download and install arduino (http://arduino.cc/en/Main/Software) and the CP210x driver (Use a VCP Driver Kit from http://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx).
 Most linux kernels come with the driver pre-built.

-Next, download this folder, open the arduino ide, and click on 'File'->'Preferences' in the menu.
+Next, download this folder (git clone or download and extract the zip), open the arduino ide, and click on 'File'->'Preferences' in the menu.
 Set your sketchbook location to the location of this folder (where this README file is found).

 Restart arduino.